ray-project/tutorial/README.rst

   cd tutorial/exercises
   jupyter-lab

+If you don't have `jupyter-lab`, try `jupyter-notebook`.
 If it asks for a password, just hit enter.

 Instructions are written in each file.
 To do each exercise, first run all of the cells in Jupyter lab.
 Then modify the ones that need to be modified